bartongroup/RoSA/README.md

 ### Dependencies

-The package depends on one third-party package, LSD, which you may need to install first, if it is not present already:
+The R package depends on one third-party package, LSD, which you may need to install first, if it is not present already:

 ```
 install.packages("LSD")
 ```

+The python scripts depend on:
+* scipy
+* numpy
+* pandas

 ## Installation